mohammedhamdhan/tp/docs/DeveloperGuide.md

 - Handles non-numeric input with a NumberFormatException
 - Provides clear error messages to guide the user toward valid input

+#### Finding specific Expenses

+The `findExpense()` method in the `seedu.duke.budget` package is responsible for searching and displaying expenses that match a given keyword.
+It helps users efficiently locate expenses by title or description.

+- Prompts the user to enter a keyword to search for expenses.
+- Validates that the keyword is not empty.
+- Retrieves all stored expenses using `budgetManager.getAllExpenses()`.
+- Filters expenses whose title or description contains the keyword (case-insensitive).
+- Displays the list of matching expenses, if any.

 #### Expense Summaries

 The class provides comprehensive expense summary functionality: